sagefy/sagefy/gh-pages/web_api.md

 }
 ```

-Here I use _Request Parameters_ for GET and DELETE and _Request Format_ for POST, PATCH, and PUT.
+Here I use _Request Parameters_ for GET and DELETE and _Request Format_ for POST, and PUT.

 Public
 ======